magsenche/hanazono/docs/artificial_intelligence/prompt_engineering.md

 2. concatenates as context with the original input prompt
 3. feeds it to the text generator to produce the final output

+??? question "What is RAG?"
+    **Retrieval Augmented Generation** combines an information retrieval componenent with a text generator model.
+It allows LLMs to bypass retraining as the internal knowledge can be modified in an efficient manner

 ### Prompt function
 Encapsulates prompts into functions to create a workflow.